 This annual event is held on the summer solstice and features 400 concerts in over 100 venues.
 Yes, in one day!

-Always the third weekend in July, visit downtown to stop great deals on clothing, goods, gifts and food from State Street and Capitol Square shops and restaurants.
+Always the third weekend in July, visit downtown to shop great deals on clothing, goods, gifts and food from State Street and Capitol Square shops and restaurants.

-Taking place in late July or August, the Madison Mini offers a scenic 13.1-mile journey showcasing some of the best Madison has to offer.
-The race is virtual in 2021.
+The Madison Mini offers a 13.1-mile journey showcasing some of the best scenic landscapes Madison has to offer.

 Funk, Latin, R&B, jazz … no matter your musical taste, you’ll feel the beat when thousands of people get moving on the Monona Terrace rooftop Fridays in August.
 Seating is limited, so if you don’t plan to dance, feel free to bring a blanket or lawn chair.